yassine/avrodite/README.md

 While designing this library, the following concerns were in mind:

-1. To be plain JAVA objects driven: This is particularly useful for an already existing application that have a set of plain JAVA objects as API.
+1. **POJO Driven**: This is particularly useful for an already existing application that have a set of plain JAVA objects as API.
 We tried the avro core implementation, but the library adds and additional layer of indirection/de-referencing.
 Moreover, the mapping between the Record objects/dictionaries and the existing api can quickly turn into a fastidious boilerplate to maintain.

-2. Support for JAVA core Generics and complex types: Existing JAVA API models often leverage the typing features that the core language offers.
+2. **Generics and complex types**: Existing JAVA API models often leverage the typing features that the core language offers.
 We need a library that would support any type, including types with generics.

-3. To be the fastest possible: Latency is a critical requirement for modern applications and real-time event processors.
-Having a library that performs at high standards, is definitely a criteria for its use.
+3. **Fast**: Latency is a critical requirement for modern applications and real-time event processors.
+Having a library that performs at high standards, is definitely a criteria for its adoption.

-4. Low memory footprint: Holding pressure from the heap by minimizing the created objects during the serialization / deserialization process can contribute to an overall application SLA.
+4. **Low memory footprint**: Holding pressure from the heap by minimizing the created objects during the serialization / deserialization process support applications towards meeting their SLA.
 We need to have lowest possible memory footprint and offer an API for re-using existing objects when applicable.

 #### Current Status